k1nd0ne/MacOsSecurity/README.md

 You can obviously use any password manager you want.
 You can download bitwarden here : https://bitwarden.com/

 ### Browsing the internet
-Hardening your web-browser is important to have better privacy and preventing dataleaks.
+Having go security on your web-browser is important to have better privacy and preventing dataleaks.
 Here is a few extension you can use :
 - Duckduckgo : A browser that respect your privacy
 - Ublock : Add-Blocker